-If you’re not yet familiar with what volume is, how it affects our muscle growth and what you should know about it, check out our complete guide about the optimal volume for hypertrophy.
+If you’re not yet familiar with volume, how it affects your muscle growth and what you should hold in your head, check out our complete guide about the optimal volume for hypertrophy.

-Probably most of the people who train regularly seek for the nice 3D shoulder look.
+I assume that most of the people who train regularly seek for that nice looking 3D shoulder appearance.

-But does tons of front delt work helps you with that?
+But does tons of front delt work actually brings you closer?

 MV – Maintenance Volume